MAYU75/MKPITS_Mayuri_Dhole_Java_Nov_2020/Core_Java_Practice/src/com/mkpits/java/README.md

 #### Program 530 Basic Core Java Program(ArrayListExToDemonstrateSetAndGetMethodUsingSwing.java)
 Write a program in java to demonstrate set() and get() method using Swing.

+#### Program 531 Basic Core Java Program(ArrayListExToSortArrayListElements.java)
+Write a program in java to sort ArrayList elements.

+#### Program 532 Basic Core Java Program(ArrayListExToTraverseArrayListThroughListIteratorInSwing.java)
+Write a program in java to traverse ArrayList through ListIterator in Swing.

+#### Program 533 Basic Core Java Program(ArrayListExToTraverseListUsingForLoop.java)
+Write a program in java to traverse ArrayList using for Loop.